CafeFPS/r5_flowstate/README.md

 1. Choose playlist. "custom_aimtrainer" (F10 menu) or "Flowstate Aim Trainer" (Lobby menu).
 2. Select a map.
 It works with all Kings Canyon and World's Edge maps, Firing Range map is NOT recommended.
 3. Start the server!
-4. Change weapon, characters, attachments and more using a user friendly UI.
+4. Change weapon, character, attachments and more using a user friendly UI.
 Start to challenge yourself!

 # Support and credits
 Hola, soy Café.
 I'm an Apex Legends nerd and full time modder, I'm from Colombia and I don't have a job other than modding Apex, in this country 1 dollar is a lot.